-Undoubtedly, the events industry is full of creatives and attracts some of the most creative minds, arguably our industry wouldn’t exist without it, so why is it that sometimes it feels like we’ve seen it all before?
+Undoubtedly, the events industry is full of creatives, attracting some of the most creative minds, arguably our industry wouldn’t exist without it, so why is it that sometimes it feels like we’ve seen it all before?
 And how do we keep our creative process, producing?

 Creativity can be tough to measure and even harder to define, but like most, we know when we see it.
 And while anyone can put together an event (even if it’s a bad one) getting one with that wow factor is rare.

-It’s also often the case that when we see something that’s so unique or clever, it’s often not long before it pops up everywhere quickly becoming rather tired.
+It’s also often the case that when we see something that’s so unique or clever, it’s not long before it pops up everywhere and quickly becomes tired.

 So how do we keep our creativity thriving?
 We look for it.
 A challenge indeed when we often don’t know what exactly we’re looking for, but it can be found anywhere, from the way a chef plates your meal to a great customer experience you might have had with a business.